nunores/Seat-Management-Service/README.md

 ---
 ## Elevator Pitch

-Nowadays everyone is afraid of attending conferences because we don't know who is sitting beside us.
+Nowadays, due to COVID-19, everyone is afraid of attending conferences because we don't know who is sitting beside us.
 SMS has the soluction for you.
-Our app can reserve your seat and immediately make your seat unavailable.
+Our app can reserve your seat and immediately make it unavailable, alongside the seats immediatly next to yours.
 This way it's possible to keep a secure distance between all participants and confortably watch the session.

 <!--Draft a small text to help you quickly introduce and describe your product in a short time and a few words (~800 characters), a technique usually known as elevator pitch.